The readability of your blog matters!

 Something squeezes me inside when I’m on a page which is using fancy fonts which are hard to read, and I have to stress my eyes.
 And guess what I do?

 The primary purpose of fonts is to be read.
 There’s nothing else they do which is as vital as helping readers understand.

-So, the font you’re using on your blog or business website should be accessible to the reader’s eyes and make the reading as convenient as possible.
+So, the font you’re using on your blog or business website should be stress-free to the reader’s eyes and make the reading as convenient as possible.

 Primarily, there are only two groups of fonts.
 1. Simple and 2.
 Fancy

 The reading experience can vary significantly based on the group of the font you’re using.